XeroAPI/xero-node/README.md

-xero-node (v1.0.0)
+xero-node (v0.0.4)
 ===========
 An API wrapper for xero (http://developer.xero.com).

-Supports all three applications types:
+Supports the three applications types:

-* Private
+* Private - apps connecting to a single Org
-* Public
+* Public - apps that connect to any Org, but with a 30 minute limitation
-* Partner
+* Partner - approved apps that can automatically refresh Org tokens

-For any suggestions, fork the code and submit a PR.
+For any suggestions create a github issue, or fork the code and submit a PR.

 # Features

-The following endpoints are supported:
+The following Xero API functions are supported:
 * Accounts
+* Bank Transactions
-* BankTransactions
+* Bank Transfers
-* BankTransfers
+* Branding Themes
 * Contacts
+* Credit Notes
+* Currencies
 * Invoices
+* Invoice Reminders
 * Items
 * Journals
 * Organisations
 * Payments
-* TaxRates
+* Tax Rates
-* TrackingCategories (and TrackingOptions)
+* Tracking Categories (and Tracking Options)
 * Users

-The following endpoints are included but are not currently tested nor are they supported for use:
+The following endpoints are included but are not currently under test nor are they supported for use:
 * Attachments
 * Timesheets (Payroll API)
 * Employees (Payroll API)